dftlibs/numgrid/README.rst

 points switches off pruning.

-How to include numgrid in a CMake project
+How to include Numgrid in a CMake project
 =========================================

 There are multiple ways to achieve this.
 Here is how to include